mapmeld/scraping-by-in-nodejs/README.md

     at GetAddrInfoReqWrap.onlookup [as oncomplete] (dns.js:77:26)
 ```

-This is a good time to **check that your data is in the HTML source of the page**.
-If it is loaded later by JavaScript, like Airbnb and other house-listing sites, then you should look up the right URL to request and scrape.
+This is a good time to **check that the data that you want to scrape is in the HTML source**.
+If data is loaded later by JavaScript, as it is on Airbnb and other house-listing sites, then you should look up the right URL to request and scrape.

 Here's part of the HTML source for the head of state and government: